 - Contrast with the background color of the surrounding area

 - Clear space

-The Save to Google Pay buttons are available in the following languages: Arabic, Croatian, Czech, Danish, Dutch, English, Finnish, French, German, Indonesian, Italian, Japanese, Korean, Norwegian (Bokmal), Polish, Portuguese, Russian, Simplified Chinese, Slovak, Spanish, Swedish, Thai, Traditional Chinese, and Ukranian.
+The Add to Google Wallet will be available in the Arabic, Croatian, Czech, Danish, Dutch, English, Finnish, French, German, Indonesian, Italian, Japanese, Korean, Norwegian (Bokmal), Polish, Portuguese, Russian, Simplified Chinese, Slovak, Spanish, Swedish, Thai, Traditional Chinese, and Ukranian languages.

-Adjust the height and width of the Save to Google Pay button to fit your layout.
-If there are other buttons on the page, the Save to Google Pay button needs to be equal in size to or larger than these buttons.
-Do not make the Save to Google Pay button smaller than other buttons.
+Adjust the height and width of the Add to Google Wallet button to fit your layout.
+If there are other buttons on the page, the Add to Google Wallet button needs to be equal in size to or larger than these buttons.
+Don't make the Add to Google Wallet button smaller than other buttons.

-The Save to Google Pay buttons are available in three variations: black, white, and white with a black outline.
-Buttons with localized versions of the text are provided.
+The "Add to Google Wallet" buttons are available in three variations: primary button, full-width button, and condensed button.
+The "Add to Google Wallet" button only comes in black.
+Localized versions of the button are provided.
 Do not create buttons with your own localized text.

-Always maintain the minimum clear space of 8 dp on all sides of the Save to Google Pay button.
+Always maintain the minimum clear space of 8 dp on all sides of the Add to Google Wallet button.
 Ensure that the clear space is never broken with graphics or text.

-All Save to Google Pay buttons need to have a minimum height of 36 dp.
+All Add to Google Wallet buttons need to have a minimum height of 36 dp.